ay0408/GWAS-statistics-SmoothSensitivity/README.md

 "StatsFeature" folder contains the codes for analyses on the characteristics of each statistics.
 The detailed explanation and discussion are provided in Section 4 of the main document.

-"Proof.pdf" provides the proofs of our Theorems 5 and 6 for calculating the Hamming distance.
-The proofs of the other theorems are in the main document.

 ## Note

 For details of our methods, please see our paper entitled "Privacy-Preserving Publication of GWAS statistics using Smooth Sensitivity".